Moamenmuh13/monty/README.md

 ## Contributing
 Contributions to this repository are welcome.
 If you have improvements, bug fixes, or additional examples related to stacks and queues in C, please feel free to submit a pull request.

+## License
+This project is open-source and available under the MIT License.
+You are free to use and modify the code for your own projects.

 ## Authors